-eMoney Advisor Platform.
-Registrant may provide its clients with access to an online platform hosted by "eMoney Advisor" ("eMoney").
-The eMoney platform allows a client to view his/her/its complete asset allocation, including those assets that Registrant does not manage (the "Excluded Assets").
+Financial Planning and Aggregation Software Programs.
+Registrant provides its clients with access to an online financial planning and aggregation software platform.
+The platform allows a client to view his/her/its complete asset allocation, including those assets that Registrant does not manage (the "Excluded Assets").
 Registrant does not provide investment management, monitoring, or implementation services for the Excluded Assets.
 Therefore, Registrant shall not be responsible for the investment performance of the Excluded Assets.
 Rather, the client and/or their advisor(s) that maintain management authority for the Excluded Assets, and not Registrant, shall be exclusively responsible for such investment performance.

-The eMoney platform also provides access to other types of information, including financial planning concepts, which should not, in any manner whatsoever, be construed as services, advice, or recommendations provided by Registrant.
+The platform also provides access to other types of information, including financial planning concepts, which should not, in any manner whatsoever, be construed as services, advice, or recommendations provided by Registrant.
 The client may choose to engage Registrant to manage some or all of the Excluded Assets pursuant to the terms and conditions of an Investment Advisory Agreement between Registrant and the client.

-Retirement Plan Rollovers - No Obligation / Conflict of Interest: A client or prospective client leaving an employer typically has four options regarding an existing retirement plan (and may engage in a combination of these options): (i) leave the money in the former employer's plan, if permitted, (ii) roll over the assets to the new employer's plan, if one is available and rollovers are permitted, (iii) roll over to an Individual Retirement Account ("IRA"), or (iv) cash out the account value (which could, depending upon the client's age, result in adverse tax consequences).
-If the Registrant recommends that a client roll over their retirement plan assets into an account to be managed by the Registrant, such a recommendation creates a conflict of interest if the Registrant will earn an advisory fee on the rolled over assets.
+Retirement Plan Rollovers - No Obligation / Conflict of Interest: When the Registrant recommends that a client roll over their retirement plan assets into an account to be managed by the Registrant, the recommendation creates a conflict of interest when the Registrant earns an advisory fee on the rolled over assets.
 No client is under any obligation to roll over retirement plan assets to an account managed by Registrant.